serverlessworkflow/specification/specification/README.md

 is completed or not.

 Each sub-workflow receives the same copy of the SubFlow state's data input.
-If the "waitForCompletion" property is set to `true`, sub-workflows have the ability to edit the parent's workflow data.
+If the "waitForCompletion" property is set to true, sub-workflows have the ability to edit the parent's workflow data.
-If the "waitForCompletion" property is set to `false`, data access to the parent workflow should not be allowed.
+If the "waitForCompletion" property is set to false, data access to the parent workflow should not be allowed.

 Sub-workflows inherit all the [function](#Function-Definition) and [event](#Event-Definition) definitions of their parent workflow.